the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 // "Robin has a pet called Trixi"
 ~~~~~~~

 Nested destructuring helps us to access properties from objects which are deeply nested (e.g. the pet's name of a user).
-Now, in our Item component, because the `item` object is never directly used in the Item component's JSX elements, we can perform a **nested destructuring** in the component's function signature too:
+Now, in our Item component because the `item` object is never directly used in the Item component's JSX elements, we can perform a **nested destructuring** in the component's function signature too:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~